 You can also opt for personal liability umbrella insurance as part of your asset protection planning process.
 This type of insurance can give you even more liability coverage above the limits of your auto and homeowner’s policies and cover you more completely should you be sued for a car accident you caused or have to pay medical bills for injuries sustained by someone on your property.

 Familiarize Yourself with Legislative Protections

 Some of your asset protection planning may be automatically taken care of through federal or state laws.
 Certain types of property or assets you hold are exempt from liens exacted by creditors.
-A few examples of assets that are given this type of statutory protection include: IRAs, 401(k) plans, qualified retirement plans, proceeds from life insurance policies, and Section 529 college savings plans, though if you’ve inherited any of these, the statutory protection rules may not apply.
+A few examples of assets that are given this type of statutory protection include IRAs, 401(k) plans, qualified retirement plans, proceeds from life insurance policies, and Section 529 education savings plans, though if you’ve inherited any of these, the statutory protection rules may not apply.

 State law will dictate what’s known as the “homestead exemption” which is the amount of your home equity that’s protected.
 The amounts of home equity protection can vary widely from state to state and can range from very generous protections to highly limited protections.
 In fact, a few states offer no protection for home equity at all.

 Familiarizing yourself with the protections in your geography by consulting with your tax advisor or attorney can help you with your asset protection planning in this area.

 Placing assets into an irrevocable trust can be an effective asset protection planning tool.
 Once you’ve placed assets into this type of trust, those assets can’t be removed and the terms of the trust are essentially frozen and can’t be changed.
 This requires careful planning since you can’t place assets in an irrevocable trust in response to the act that created the liability.
 Because you’re effectively relinquishing control over the assets, you’re also preventing creditors from accessing them.